AdeoluwaAsora/CLI-Text-Editor/README.md

 This editor records every action (insert, delete, replace) as a reversible command.
 It can undo or redo any change, similar to MS Word, but built from scratch.

-Optional modules let it understand text *semantically* using **vector embeddings** — so it can search or summarize by meaning.
+modules let it understand text *semantically* using **vector embeddings** — so it can search or summarize by meaning.

 ## Quickstart
 ```bash